BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### Features:

+- When you colonize Orion, the AIs will not complain about your expansion.
+(However, if you colonize other planets during the same turn, they will complain.)
+- The number of votes required to win will remain displayed during the council and will turn green if there is a winner.
 - New option to set a maximal number of turns, with the following possible endings:
   - Council vote: The council will meet and the winner will be elected by a simple majority.
   - Population: The empire with the most population will be declared the winner.